mirumee/ariadne/docs/introduction.rst

 Defining schema
 ---------------

-First, we will with describe what data can be obtained from our API.
+First, we will describe what data can be obtained from our API.

 In Ariadne this is achieved by defining Python strings with content written in `Schema Definition Language <https://graphql.github.io/learn/schema/>`_ (SDL), a special language for declaring GraphQL schemas.

-We will start with defining the special type ``Query`` that GraphQL services use as entry point for all reading operations.
-Next we will specify a single field on it, named ``hello``, and define that it will return a value of type ``String``, and that it will never return ``null``.
+We will start by defining the special type ``Query`` that GraphQL services use as entry point for all reading operations.
+Next, we will specify a single field on it, named ``hello``, and define that it will return a value of type ``String``, and that it will never return ``null``.

 Using the SDL, our ``Query`` type definition will look like this::